speedcontrol/nodecg-speedcontrol/READMES/Configuration.md

 - `streamTitle` is a string that specifies what the title will be updated to when a run is switched.
 There are some wildcards as seen above that will be replaced with the relevant data if they're specified.
 Leave it blank if you don't want to have the title updated.
 - `streamDefaultGame` is the game in the Twitch directory that will be used if the game name from your schedule cannot be found in the directory.

-FrankerFaceZ integration can also be enabled with `ffzIntegration`, this will make it so people who use the browser extension see the runner(s) as a "featured" channel for easy following, and if enabled on your channel, will also add their FrankerFaceZ emoticons for use during their run (you will need to ask the devs of the extension to enable this for you).
+FrankerFaceZ integration can also be enabled with `ffzIntegration`, this will make it so people who use the browser extension see the player(s) as a "featured" channel for easy following, and if enabled on your channel, will also add their FrankerFaceZ emoticons for use during their run (you will need to ask the devs of the extension to enable this for you).

 Once the Twitch integration settings are fully set up and your NodeCG server has been (re)started, you will see a "Connect with Twitch" button on the dashboard, which can be used to authorise nodecg-speedcontrol with Twitch.
 Currently, you must login with the channel you wish to have the information updated for.